ADGEfficiency/dsr-rl/PITCHME.md

 We have a parameterized policy
 - i.e. a neural network that outputs a distribution over actions

-How do we improve it? (i.e. how do we learn?)
+How do we improve it - how do we learn?
 - change parameters to take actions that get more reward
 - change parameters to favour probable actions